Corrosion detection by identification of a nonlinear Robin boundary condition: Theory for the linear Robin problem

 \section{Theory for the linear Robin problem}

 While the focus of the article is a nonlinear Robin problem, the developed theory depends heavily on the theory of the linear Robin problem.
 The linear theory may be considered standard but is scattered throughout the literature and may be difficult to find.
-For the sake of completeness, the needed \( W^{1,p} \) weak solution theory for the linear Robin problem is developed in this appendix.
-We prove existence of solutions and establish well-posedness in a certain subspace.
-A rigorous interpretation of the conormal derivative is established for \( W^{1,p} \) weak solutions.
-Unique continuation from Cauchy data and a suitable Runge approximation result are proved.
+For the sake of completeness, the required \( W^{1,p} \) weak solution theory for the linear Robin problem is developed in this appendix.
+We prove the Fredholm alternative in \( W^{1,p}(\Omega) \), give a rigorous interpretation of the conormal derivative of weak solutions, and establish Runge approximation and unique continuation from Cauchy data.

 For \( 1<p<\infty \) and \( 0<s<1 \), we use Sobolev spaces defined as

 where \( \Gamma\subseteq\partial\Omega \) is a nonempty open subset and the Gagliardo seminorm is given by

 The usual norms are used,